knebiolo/mast/README.md

 The example scripts found in the Read Me will guide the end user through a coplete radio telemetry project.
 However, you could import abtas into your own proprietary scripts and data management routines.
 These scripts are examples only.

-The project team recommends the Spyder IDE available with Anaconda [Anaconda](https://www.anaconda.com/)
+The project team recommends the Spyder IDE available with [Anaconda](https://www.anaconda.com/)

 # Project Set Up
 The simple 4-line script “project_setup.py” will create a standard file structure and project database in a directory of your choosing.  **It is recommended that the directory does not contain any spaces or special characters.**  For example, if our study was of fish migration in the Connecticut River our initial directory could appear as (if saved to your desktop):